dynatrace-ace-services/easy-data-ingest/README.md

   - [Topology Model](/topology-model) : organise the metrics
   - [Data Explorer](/data-explorer) : display the metrics

+## prerequisite

+  - this lab use linux script but you can easily adapt it on windows.

 ## more information about metric ingestion with Dynatrace

 - telegraph: https://www.dynatrace.com/support/help/how-to-use-dynatrace/metrics/metric-ingestion/ingestion-methods/telegraf/